-The Group recognizes revenues upon delivery of goods or service which may not always align with the timing of issuing invoices to customer since their timing is set in the contract.
-Revenues are recognized upon approved acceptance test by the customer.
-Consequently, the Group recognizes deferred revenue (Note 26) and unbilled revenue (Note 16).
+The Group recognises revenues upon delivery of goods or service which may not always align with the timing of issuing invoices to customer since their timing is set in the contract.
+Revenues are recognised upon approved acceptance test by the customer.
+Consequently, the Group recognises deferred revenue (Note 26) and unbilled revenue (Note 16).